The Frontdoor Collective®

 What Is The Frontdoor Collective?

-The Frontdoor Collective provides "last mile" shipping and delivery services to consumers on behalf of third parties.
-The operational model is primarily mobile delivery to customer homes, with administrative management permitted from a home-based office or, optionally, a commercial sortation facility supporting parking, warehousing, sortation and back-office operations.
+The Frontdoor Collective is a franchise that provides "last mile" shipping and delivery services to consumers on behalf of third parties.
+The business may be administratively managed from a home-based office, with an option to operate from a commercial sortation facility to support back-office operations, parking, warehousing, sortation, and delivery, and deliveries are performed on-site at customer homes within a designated territory.
 It serves consumers who place online orders for goods to be delivered to their homes (B2C).
-The core service bundle relies on the franchisor’s proprietary technology and designated System Supplies, including service vehicles and sortation/warehousing capabilities, to perform last-mile deliveries.
+The system relies on the franchisor's proprietary technology, required System Supplies, and service vehicles to deliver the Approved Services and Products.

 The Frontdoor Collective Franchise: Pros and Cons

-The franchise shows unusually low operator turnover with 0 outlet terminations, 0 non‑renewals, and 0 reacquired outlets, indicating strong operator retention, but it carries a major risk with 75 signed‑but‑not‑open units, which may mean agreements are selling faster than openings or there are site approval and build‑out delays.
+The franchise shows unusually low operator turnover with 0 outlet terminations and 0 non-renewals (bottom 5%), but it faces a major risk from 75 signed-but-not-open units (top 5%), which could mean sales are outpacing openings or there are delays in approvals and build-outs.

 Pros